BroadbandForum/usp/specification/e2e-message-exchange/index.md

 Figure E2E.3 – E2E Segmentation and Reassembly

+*Note: the 65k size limit is not inherent to the STOMP protocol.
+It is merely provided here as an example.*

 #### SAR function algorithm

 The following algorithm is used to provide the SAR function.